LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

   * Received bubble experience - the image in the bubble will be presented in the push message preview as well as in the conversation thread bubble.
 The size of the bubble will stay "large" as set in the SC request
   * Reply bubble experience - the image in the reply bubble will be displayed, with the same image that was set in the received bubble.
 The size of the bubble will stay "large" as set in the received bubble in the SC request
 * ImageURL of the received bubble must be whitelisted in LiveEngage
-  * Images added in the RecievedMessage and ReplyMessage must be whitelisted in the structured content image whitelisting area.
+  * Image added in the RecievedMessage must be whitelisted in the structured content image whitelisting area.
 Contact your LP representative to whitelist images.

 ### Limitations

-* In the current version of the Apple Pay template, only a bot in LiveEngage (using the Agent SDK) will be able to receive the payment response (using the Conversation Metadata).
+* In the current version of the Apple Pay template, only a bot in LiveEngage (using the Messaging Agent SDK) will be able to receive the payment response (using the Conversation Metadata).
   * A Human Agent is currently not exposed to these events.
-Adding UI indication in the LiveEngage Workspace is planned for Q4, 2018
+There will be an option to recieve payment response data without the Messaging Agent SDK in Q1 2019